yodebu/peripheral_brain/readme.md

 - **css/styles.css** - A css file to style the site.

 ### html/

-- **html/template.partial** - A partial file containing the header and footer used to wrap the ipython notebooks.
+- **template.partial** - A partial file containing the header and footer used to wrap the ipython notebooks.

-- **html/test.html** - A test post.
-Might be outdated.
+### scripts/

+Scripts used the run the site.

-- **html/convert.command** - A short script for converting ipython notebooks into their basic template.
+- **html/nb_to_html_all.command** - A script for converting all .pynb files in the current directory into their basic template.
+- **html/nb_to_html_single.command** - A script for converting a single .pynb file into its basic template.

 ### js/

-Javascript... so who knows.
+Javascript files.

 ### notebooks/